Isomorpheus/connect-four/README.md

 The typical game looks like:

-1. Player can start a new game
+-   [x] Player can start a new game
-1. Player and computer take turns placing discs
+-   [x] Player and computer take turns placing discs
-1. Winner is shown when game is finished
+-   [x] Winner is shown when game is finished

 ### Requirements

-1. UI application must be implemented using Vue.js
+-   [x] UI application must be implemented using Vue.js
-1. UI must be user friendly
+-   [x] UI must be user friendly
-1. Players cannot act during each others turns
+-   [x] Players cannot act during each others turns
-1. Opponent logic must run server side (please document how to start the server)
+-   [x] Opponent logic must run server side (please document how to start the server)
-1. Code must be supplied as git repository
+-   [x] Code must be supplied as git repository
-1. Computer player must at the very least return a random column
+-   [x] Computer player must at the very least return a random column

 ### Supplied

 1. Jest for unit testing
 1. TypeScript support
 1. SASS support

+### Server
+Mirage is used for the oponent moves.
+Therefore there is no need to start the mockserver seperatly.
+The logic is kept to a MVP to meet the requirement.
+The logic can be found ```/src/server.js``` it provides the endpoint ```/api/moves``` which gives a response with an object with a random column number.
+Server responses can be checked in the console.